Bohemian Reformation: Jan Hus

 The best-known representative of the Bohemian Reformation is Jan Hus.
 He was an influential university teacher and a popular preacher in Bethlehem Chapel in the Old Town of Prague.
 The chapel was founded already in 1391 in the spirit of the nascent Bohemian Reformation.
 It was intended solely for sermons in Czech and it could admit 3,000 people.
-Jan Hus and his friends (e. g.
+Hus and his friends (e. g.
 Jacob of Mies) were skeptical about the idea of conciliarism which called for a church reform from above via cardinals and theologians.
-For them the cardinals and theologians were bearers of the same corruption as the papacy itself.
+For them the cardinals and theologians were bearers of the same corruption as the papacy.
 Hus believed that the head of the Church was Jesus Christ rather than the pope.
-In some issues they were inspired by the ideas of an Oxford theologian and philosopher John Wycliffe.
+In some issues they were inspired by the ideas of Oxford theologian and philosopher John Wycliffe.
 It can be seen in their cooperation with the secular power which supported them.
 Together with Wycliffe they thought that aristocracy could help the church to become poor and focused only on spiritual issues by confiscation of its property.
-In 1412, Jan Hus criticized selling indulgences which led to an unrest in Prague suppressed by the city council.
+In 1412, Hus criticized selling indulgences which led to an unrest in Prague suppressed by the city council.

 When Hus, as a result of an interdict, left Prague for the country, he realized what a gulf there was between university education and theological speculation on one hand, and the life of uneducated country priests and the laymen entrusted to their care on the other.
 Therefore, he started to write many texts in Czech, such as basics of the Christian faith or preachings, intended mainly for the priests whose knowledge of Latin was poor.

 Before Hus left Prague, he decided to take a step which gave a new dimension to his endeavors.
-He no longer put his trust in an indecisive King, a hostile Pope or an ineffective Council.
+He no longer put his trust in an indecisive king, a hostile pope or an ineffective council.
 On 18 October 1412, he appealed to Jesus Christ as the supreme judge.
 By appealing directly to the highest Christian authority, Christ himself, he bypassed the laws and structures of the medieval Church.
-For the Bohemian Reformation, this step was as significant as the 95 theses nailed to the door of the Wittenberg church by Martin Luther in 1517.
+For the Bohemian Reformation, this step was as significant as the 95 theses by Martin Luther in 1517.

-The execution of Jan Hus at the Council of Constance in 1415 led only to a radicalization of Hus's followers.
+The execution of Hus at the Council of Constance in 1415 led only to a radicalization of his followers.
 In 1414, Jacob of Mies first served the holy communion under both kinds to laymen (which was forbidden by the Fourth Council of the Lateran in 1215) by the approval of Hus who already dwelt in Constance.
 Communion under both kinds represented by chalice became the main symbol of the Bohemian Reformation.
 Up to the present time the chalice is a symbol of non-Catholic Christians in the Czech Republic.